goooseman/devsparks-blog/SPEC.md

 - body:
   - 600px width on desktop, aligned center
-  - 100% width with 20px left/right padding on mobile
+  - 100% width with 24px left/right padding on mobile
   - Content should never be wider then 100wv
   - background of --background-color
 - .tip__image should be absolute positioned on a border with left: 20% and bottom: 100% to be on top of `.tip__container`.
 - .tip__container should be relative.
-- .tip__container should have 300px margin top to fix image position overflow and 5px margin bottom.
+- .tip__container should have 300px margin top to fix image position overflow and 8px margin bottom.
 - .tip__title inside section should be italic and bold.
 - .tip__container should have border of border-color
 - .tip__container should be relative
-- .tip__container should have padding 20px, margin-left and right -20px
+- .tip__container should have padding 24px, margin-left and right -24px
 - .tip__image should be absolute with bottom: 100%, left: 20%
 - .tip__image should be 280px height
-- .tip__container should have margin-top: 30px;
 - .header__theme_switch
   - should have transparent background, only 2px border
   - should be square (22px width and height with text-align: center)